 Below is the crash test video of the Kurgo Impact Harness here:

-Train your dog to wear a car harness
+Training your dog to wear a car seat belt harness

 Some dogs will by jumping in the car before you even know it, other will take some time.
 Be patient.
 Start with short trips at first and increase the length as your dog gets comfortable.